House of Lords Act 1999: Membership of the House of Lords

 The House of Lords Act 1999 first provides that "No-one shall be a member of the House of Lords by virtue of a hereditary peerage."
-(The Act treats the Principality of Wales and the Earldom of Chester as hereditary peerages, though those titles, granted normally to the heir apparent, are not technically hereditary.)
+(The Act treats the Principality of Wales and the Earldom of Chester as hereditary peerages.)
 The Act then provides that 92 peers, including the Earl Marshal, the Lord Great Chamberlain and 90 other peers elected in accordance with the Standing Orders of the House, would be excepted from the exclusion of hereditary peers, and that after the first session of the next Parliament, whenever one of those seats fell vacant, the Lords would have to proceed to a by-election.
 The Act also provided that a hereditary peer would be entitled to vote in elections for, and sit in, the House of Commons, unless he or she was a member of the House of Lords.
-Previously, hereditary peers had been constitutionally disqualified from being electors to, or members of, the House of Commons.
-The first hereditary peer to gain a seat in the Commons under this provision was John Thurso.
+Previously, hereditary peers had been constitutionally disqualified from participating in elections to the House of Commons.
+The first hereditary peer to gain a seat in the Commons under this provision was John Sinclair, 3rd Viscount Thurso.

-The Act prevents even hereditary peers who are the first to hold their titles from sitting automatically in the House of Lords.
-But the Government gave life peerages (the titles of which are indicated in parentheses) to all three living non-royal hereditary peers of first creation, (Low, Erroll and Pakenham were the only living non-royal hereditary peers of first creation as of November 1999, see the lists of hereditary peerages) and also offered life peerages to the royal peers (of whom only the Earl of Snowdon accepted):
+The Act prevents even hereditary peers who are the first to hold their titles from sitting automatically in the House of Lords; however, the Government gave life peerages (the titles of which are indicated in parentheses) to all three living non-royal hereditary peers of first creation (Low, Erroll and Pakenham were the only living non-royal hereditary peers of first creation as of November 1999; see the lists of hereditary peerages) and also offered life peerages to the royal peers (of whom only the Earl of Snowdon accepted):

-Additionally, life peerages were created for all former living Leaders of the House of Lords who were Hereditary Peers (Quintin Hogg already held a life peerage since 1970):
+William Whitelaw, 1st Viscount Whitelaw, died on 1 July 1999; had he lived he would have been eligible as a former Leader of the House of Lords 1983–1988 and as a first holder of his hereditary peerage, also David Eccles, 1st Viscount Eccles, died 24 February 1999; had he also lived he would have been eligible as a first holder of his hereditary peerage.

-William Whitelaw, 1st Viscount Whitelaw died on 1 July 1999; had he lived he would have been eligible as a former Leader of the House of Lords 1983–1988 and as a first holder of his hereditary peerage.
+Additionally, life peerages were created for all former living Leaders of the House of Lords who were hereditary peers (Quintin Hogg already held a life peerage since 1970):

-The following Hereditary Peers who had been created Life Peers remained in the House after the Act was passed, they were:
+The following hereditary peers who had been created life peers remained in the House after the Act was passed, they were:

-Life peerages were also offered to members of the royal family with new hereditary peerages, but were declined, as this would have meant they would continue to hold seats in the reformed House of Lords: Prince Philip, Duke of Edinburgh; Prince Charles, Duke of Cornwall and Rothesay; Prince Andrew, Duke of York; and Prince Edward, Earl of Wessex.
-The Duke of Gloucester and Duke of Kent had both inherited their peerages from their fathers, the first dukes, and were not treated differently from other hereditary peers.
+Life peerages were also offered to members of the royal family with new hereditary peerages, but were declined, as this would have meant they would continue to hold seats in the reformed House of Lords: Prince Philip, Duke of Edinburgh; Charles, Prince of Wales; Prince Andrew, Duke of York; and Prince Edward (who was created Earl of Wessex on his wedding day).